 “We identify our selves with our attachments.
-Therefore we are no longer who we are.
-Re-identification is needed via self knowledge.
+Therefore, after an important loss of that which we are attached to, we are no longer who we were.
+Re-identification is needed via using the self knowledge that grief provides.
 What better than yoga to find who we really are.”

 “For yoga, love is what is left after you’ve let go of everything you love.
 Anahatha (the heart chakra) has two chords: love and attachment.
 Positive and negative.
-In the west, love is attachment.
-We are hard-wired for attachment.
+In the west, love equals attachment.
+We are hard neurologically-wired for attachment.
 Not so in east.”

 Myth #4: Grief is short-lived.

-In closing, Sausys says we don’t get over grief, just our relationship with it.
+Lyn Prashant, Sausys’ teacher and mentor, says we don’t get over grief, we change our relationship to it.
 Plus, our society doesn’t make it easy to grieve, naturally.

 Note: Sausys is based out of northern California.
 He has retreats and workshops scheduled for later this year in Canada, Chicago, Massachusetts and the Bahamas –at one of my alma maters, Sivananda.
 Learn more about therapeutic yoga for grief, PTSD, or other emotional or physical needs.
 Visit my Contact page.